EpsilonSolutions/netscaler-command-reference/docs/vpn/vpn-sessionaction/vpn-sessionaction.md

 * 192.168.*.*

 <b>spoofIIP</b>
-IP address that the intranet application uses to route the connection through the virtual adapter.NOTE: This attribute is deprecated.This argument is deprecated since snoofip is no longer supported.
+IP address that the intranet application uses to route the connection through the virtual adapter.

 <b>killConnections</b>
 Specify whether the NetScaler Gateway Plug-in should disconnect all preexisting connections, such as the connections existing before the user logged on to NetScaler Gateway, and prevent new incoming connections on the NetScaler Gateway Plug-in for Windows and MAC when the user is connected to NetScaler Gateway and split tunneling is disabled.